davidgasquez/handbook/content/ideas.md

 ## Awesome Game

 - Modular Approach.
 The idea is to have a main character and multiple shards to play.
 Each shard could implement a different ruleset or genre.
+- The modularity could also be implemented in the graphic side.
+You can choose the graphics pack you like just like another cosmetic.
 - Player Driven Economy.
 Everything is made by players and traded for real life currency.
 The developers only get a fee for each trade.
 This makes the game fully F2P but also supports the developers.
 - Companion Apps.
 Some tasks like trading or planning could be done from a mobile device.
 - Systems (items, skills, monsters, ...) could be affected by evolutionary processes.
   - Merging two skills could produce a new one (inheriting properties and perhaps with a small mutation)
   - Monsters will develop resistance agains what's killing them.
   - Quests rewards will also change dynamically.
+- Players can vote for the next patch changes with ingame money.
+This way developers gets feedback on what's important.

 ## Unconventional Changelogs